Aalto-LeTech/CodeClusters/README.md

 1. Go to the `db/generator`-folder and install dependencies: `npm`
 2. Either run the script directly or using `db.sh`: `npm start` or `./db.sh testdata`

+## Model server

+Git clone https://github.com/Aalto-LeTech/CodeClustersModeling.
+Follow its instructions for starting the model-server.
+Then launch the app.

+It should reside in http://localhost:8500.
+If you want to change it, remember to change the MODEL_SERVER_URL in backend's `.env`.